Hands-on Lab Course | Inkjet Engineering and Inkjet Chemistry

-The course is open to everybody in inkjet that wishes to broaden their knowledge base: No matter if you are an expert in a specific field of inkjet who wishes to better understand other disciplines, if you are involved in inkjet system integration or in inkjet system operation or if you are a newcomer to inkjet.
+The course is open to everybody that wishes to broaden their knowledge base in inkjet.
+No matter if you are an expert in a specific field of inkjet wishing to better understand other disciplines, or if you are involved in inkjet system integration or in inkjet system operation, or if you are a newcomer to inkjet.
 This course is for you!

-The objectives of this foundation course in inkjet engineering and inkjet chemistry are to broaden the knowledge base and to acquire inkjet specific terminology and vocabulary enabling interdisciplinary communication and discussion between the disciplines.
-The theory sessions are backed up by hands-on lab training.
-Participants mesure the physical properties and introduce the concepts of material compatibility, pigment dispersions stability and waveform development.
+The objectives of the foundation course in inkjet are to broaden the knowledge base and to acquire inkjet-specific terminology, enabling interdisciplinary communication and discussion.
+The theory sessions are complemented by hands-on lab training.

 Core technologies explained and reviewed, print head manufacturers overview, resolution, crosstalk, deviation, drop velocity, drop placement accuracy.
 Lab work on print heads.